See your home being used in the film and photography industry

 There’s no contract, so you’re free to upgrade or cancel your plan at any point.

-Clients can pay you direct via the Connect platform.
+Clients can pay you direct via the Film Locations platform.

 To enable them to do so you will need to set up your payment profile and add the bank account you wish to be paid into.